Estimated reading time: 4 minutes

 2. Celebrate Success

 When your team accomplishes something fantastic, how do you react?
-Do you simply acknowledge that the task has been completed and move on to the next thing?
+Do you acknowledge that the task has been completed and move on to the next thing?

 Failing to celebrate successes can lead to burnout among your team members.